codingjoe/joeflow/CONTRIBUTING.md

 ### M.U.S.T

-This package follows a couple of MUST have design principles.
+This package follows a couple of MUST-have design principles.

 ##### Maintainable